kimdoanh89/Network-Automation-in-GNS3/README.md

 # CiscoDevnet networking
-This repo is for the Cisco dev-net using python programming tools for network automation such as: ncclient in GNS3 environment.
+This repo is learning material for the Cisco dev-net using python programming tools for  network automation such as: ncclient in GNS3 environment.

  ## Table of Contents
 The following listing links to the notebooks in this repository.
 Topics Covered: